dsu-arl/pace-python-dojo/functions/DESCRIPTION.md

 Python provides three different types of functions:
 - Built-in Functions
+  - Python provides a handful of built-in functions,some of which you have already been introduced to. `Print()`, `len()`, `int()`, etc. are all examples of these.
+They are always available to you as a Python programmer as they get loaded into memory as soon as you execute the Python interpreter.
 - Built-in Module Functions
+  - This concerns you less, as we haven't introduced modules to you yet and we don't include any external modules in this Dojo.
+But, it is worth mentioning that Python has numerous modules and that these modules define their own group of functions.
+All of these function are not readily available until you import the module into your program.
+Again, we won't cover this here in this Dojo, but they can be very useful when building out larger programs.
 - User-defined Functions

 This module is all about learning Python functions.
-Topics to be covered: Built-in Functions, Module Functions, User-Defined Functions, Calling Functons, Arguments, and Return Values.
+Topics to be covered: User-Defined Functions, Calling Functions, Arguments, and Return Values.